b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 Beer emphasizes the interconnectivity of symbols, highlighting how they often work together to convey complex spiritual messages.

 **Weaknesses:** Some critics have noted occasional inconsistencies in transliteration and the lack of in-depth analysis of specific iconographic themes.
 Additionally, the focus on line drawings might limit the understanding of nuanced details in actual thangka paintings.
 The monograph only runs to just over 390 pages.

+**Peter Brown, et al.**

+Brown, Peter C.; Roediger III, Henry L. &  McDaniel, Mark A. (2014).
+'Make It Stick: The Science of Successful Learning'.
+Cambridge, Massachusetts, U. S. A.: The Belknap Press *of* Harvard University Press.
+ISBN 9780674729018

 **C**